How to Get Ripped with Yoga for Muscle Building + Top 6 Yoga Poses for Building Strength

 Metabolic Stress

 The “stress” part of metabolic stress might sound bad.
-I thought yoga was supposed to decrease stress?
+I thought yoga was supposed to decrease stress.
 It is, but it also puts a positive form of metabolic stress on the musculoskeletal system.
 We typically call this “the burn” that you feel when holding a deep pose and your muscles start screaming at you.

-The amount of metabolites that accumulate in your muscles during yoga ultimately determine how much metabolic stress they undergo and how quickly they will build strength.
-A vigorous Bikram class is going to accumulate a lot of metabolites, whereas a slow-paced yin yoga will be more restorative and unlikely to build muscle.
+The amount of metabolites that accumulate in your muscles during yoga ultimately determines how much metabolic stress they undergo and how quickly they will build strength.
+A vigorous Bikram class is going to accumulate a lot of metabolites, whereas a slow-paced yin yoga class will be more restorative and unlikely to build muscle.

 Benefits of Building Muscle Through Yoga